 The satellite mission is part of a collaboration program between the China National Space Administration (CNSA) and the Italian Space Agency (ASI), and developed by China Earthquake Administration (CEA) and Italian National Institute for Nuclear Physics (INFN), together with several Chinese and Italian Universities and research Institutes.
 CSES is the first satellite of a space monitoring system proposed in order to investigate the topside ionosphere - with the most advanced techniques and equipment - and designed in order to gather world-wide data of the near-Earth electromagnetic environment.
 The data will contribute to provide an observational sharing service for international cooperation and the scientific community.

-The launch of CSES is scheduled for February 2nd, 2018.
+CSES satellite has been launched on February 2nd, 2018.
 Expected lifetime is 5 years.

 Italy participates to the CSES satellite mission with the LIMADOU project - funded by ASI and INFN - through a collaboration that includes several INFN Divisions (Bologna, Naples, Perugia, Roma Tor Vergata), the INFN Center TIFPA of Trento, the INFN National Laboratories of Frascati, the Universities of Trento, Roma Tor Vergata, Uninettuno and the Institutes INAF-IAPS (Italian National Institute of Astrophysics and Planetology) and INGV (Italian National Institute of Geophysics and Volcanology).